djm/table_rex/README.md

 If you'd like to contribute, check the issues to see where you can help.

-Contributions are welcome from anyone at any time but if the piece of work is significant in size, please raise an issue first.
+Contributions are welcome from anyone at any time but if the piece of work is significant in size, please raise an issue first to avoid instances of wasted work.

 ##License